 The Easy Panorama mode that was in its predecessor has gone.
 Here's a guide to shooting panoramas with the Nikon D3400.

-Its predecessor, the Nikon D3300, had an Easy Panorama mode that made things, well, easy.
+The Nikon D3400‘s predecessor, the Nikon D3300, had an Easy Panorama mode that made things, well, easy.
 It’s the kind of in-camera all-in-one solution you might have used on your smartphone or another modern camera.
 But that has been removed for the D3400.

-Nikon D3400?
+So how do you shoot a panorama with a Nikon D3400?
 Since the camera can’t do the stitching for you, the only option is to go back to the fundamentals and do it the old-fashioned way.

 It’s a two-step process: shoot the image tiles and then stitch them together.
 I’ll walk through the most basic version here.
 It works on pretty much any camera and isn’t tied to the Nikon D3400 specifically.
 And there are ways to expand on it to get different kinds of results.
 On the negative side, that means more steps and a slower workflow that involves using third-party software.
-On the plus side, though, it gives you a lot more control, potentially better quality, and sets you up nicely to be able to use the same technique with other cameras.
+On the plus side, though, it gives you a lot more control, potentially much better quality, and sets you up nicely to be able to use the same technique with other cameras.

 There are a number of different ways to mount and hold the camera when shooting panoramas.
 At the top of the range are robots like the Gigapan or eMotimo TB3.
 These offer a computerized approach where the shooting of the tiles is automated, precise, and repeatable.
-They’re also bulky and expensive and require a sturdy tripod or other solid mounting point.
+They’re also bulky and expensive and require a sturdy tripod or another solid mounting point.

 A smaller, simpler version is something like the Syrp Genie Mini.
 It doesn’t offer control over the nodal point, but it’s much more portable and significantly less expensive.

-The step down from those is a the mechanical approach with a specialized panorama tripod head that slides the camera back so that you can adjust the nodal point.
+The step down from those is a mechanical approach with a specialized panorama tripod head that slides the camera back so that you can adjust the nodal point.
 They range from heavy-duty (and heavy!) models like the Manfrotto MH057A5 to small, lightweight designs.